Key Takeaway

 GLP-1 receptor agonists share a common side effect profile that includes nausea, vomiting, diarrhea, constipation, and abdominal pain.
 These effects are most pronounced during dose escalation and generally improve over weeks.

-Specific to BED patients, there is a meaningful concern that strong appetite suppression could trigger a swing from binge eating to restrictive patterns.
+Specific to BED patients, there's a meaningful concern that strong appetite suppression could trigger a swing from binge eating to restrictive patterns.
 Eating disorder specialists should be involved in the treatment team whenever GLP-1 medications are used in this population.
 Regular monitoring for restrictive behaviors, excessive weight loss, or worsening body image concerns is important.

 Who Might Benefit